Diabetic Foot Conditions

 • Use talc between the toes to keep them dry and avoid fungal infection.

-• Special shoes can help if you're suffering from a bunion, hammertoe, or other foot deformities.
+• Special shoes can help if you suffer from bunions, hammertoe, or other foot deformities.
+Talk with our diabetic foot doctors about diabetic shoes and custom orthotic inserts.

-• Trim your toenails straight across, and gently smooth any sharp edges.
+• Trim your toenails straight across and gently smooth any sharp edges.
 This will help prevent ingrown toenails.
-If you struggle reaching your toes, talk to your podiatrist about having your toenails professionally trimmed.
+If you struggle to reach your toes, talk to your podiatrist about having your toenails professionally trimmed.

 • Get expert help from your diabetes care team in dealing with corns and calluses, and don’t use over-the-counter products to remove them.
 You may be able to gently smooth corns and calluses with a pumice stone.

-• Have a regular diabetic foot exams with your podiatrist.
+• Have diabetic foot exams with your podiatrist on a regular basis.

 • Keep the blood flowing.
 Elevate your feet when you’re sitting and flex your feet and wiggle your toes for a few minutes several times throughout the day.